 With a maximum 20 delegates on the summer school, you will take part in extensive group work and workshop style learning.

 How to apply:

-Candidates may be nominated by their host Institution or apply themselves by email with a CV (maximum four pages) and a statement outlining the usefulness of the training to the candidate in their career development (max 500 words) by the 1st of May 2019.
-Selection will be performed by a TES Centre Committee and successful candidates will be notified no later than the 15th of May 2019.
+You may be nominated by your host institution or apply yourself by email with a CV (maximum four pages) and a statement outlining how useful the training will be to your career development (max 500 words) by (Dates TBC).